Reubes77/whack-a-mole/README.md

     - [Dev Drawer] (https://www.youtube.com/watch?v=WGekurbM1Hg)

-3. My mentor Rory Sheridan for his advice and guidance on how to debug the code, create a feedback message on the page instead of an alert message and add a level of difficulty to the game.
+3. My mentor, Rory Sheridan, for his advice and guidance on how to debug the code, create a feedback message on the page instead of an alert message and add a level of difficulty to the game.

 ### Media